pinkpong111/Resolution-Based-Information-Theory/README.md

 These are complementary problems, not competing ones.

+*Scope.* RBIT is primarily an architectural information theory — a framework for designing how information should transform as it moves between layers of different resolution capacity.
+References to thermodynamics (Landauer) and predictive processing (Active Inference) provide structural motivation and correspondence, not derivation or physical reduction.
+RBIT does not claim to be a physical theory of computation or a reformulation of Bayesian inference.

 | | Shannon | RBIT |
 |---|---|---|
 | **Receiver capacity** | Fixed | Variable, growing |